pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 .. note::
     You can also :ref:`use FTP <pycom_filesystem>` to download boot.py and main.py from the board to your project folder, after which you can right-click the project viewer and use the 'add source files' option to add them to your project.

-The boot.py file should always have the following code on the top, so we can run our python scripts over serial or telnet:
+The boot.py file should always have the following code on the top, so we can run our python scripts over serial or telnet.
+All of our newer boards have this code already in the boot.py file.

 .. code:: python